overture-stack/website/markdown/documentation/guides/administration/modelling.md

 **Enum, Types, and Patterns**

-Usage of propertyNames, enum, required, type and regex patterns
+Here we can see the use of propertyNames, enum, required fields, types and regex patterns

 ```JSON
       "workflow": {